| Dicky Nourse

 Furthermore, they expect the guilty cells to be in the region of the "prostate bed" - but they might be anywhere else - lymph nodes being the next most likely location.

 So... the plan is now for a "diagnostic scan" where they pinpoint the location of the prostate bed, and mark the spot with a small tattoo.
-Then I will be booked in for six and a half weeks of radiotherapy sessions - 5 minutes every weekday - with the expectation of feeling "unwell" after 2 or 3 weeks until about a month after the last session, possibly with a new range of side effects, which may dimimish, or may be permanent.
+Then I will be booked for 33 radiotherapy sessions over six and a half weeks - 5 minutes every weekday - with the expectation of feeling "unwell" after 2 or 3 weeks until about a month after the last session, possibly with a new range of side effects, which may diminish, or may be permanent.
 (Just felt weary for a month or so)

 This will then lead to a further series of PSA tests, to see if they hit the jackpot.
 If they missed, then hormone therapy is next on the list!